tsumaru720/smokeping-bootstrap/README.md

 # Bootstrap Smokeping template

 This is a template that's designed to replace the basepage.html file of your smokeping install.
-It should make the UI look less hidious.
+It should make the UI look less hideous.

 ## Screenshot